Multi-Active Satellites in Data Vault 2.0

 To avoid these problems, and also be able to query the active phone numbers at any point in time, there are several options.
 These depend on whether a “multi-active key” is available though, in addition to performance issues and the usability of it when you query the data.
 In the following section, we’ll briefly describe them.
 That said, in the next post, we’re going to go more into detail.

-In case you don’t have a multi-active key, you need to create your own one by adding a sub-sequence number per business key in the staging area.
+In case you don’t have a multi-active key and you want to use multi-active satellites, you need to create your own one by adding a sub-sequence number per business key in the staging area.
 In addition to the hash key and ldts, you need to add this to the primary key (figure 3).
 Here, though, you have to pay close attention if the data changes in the next load.
-For example, if the order of the phone numbers change, you cannot assign a specific phone number to a sub-sequence.
+For example, if the order of the phone numbers changes, you cannot assign a specific phone number to a sub-sequence.

 Figure 3 – Multi-active satellite with sub-sequence